-NOTE 2: Solid (not dirt filled) porches and steps may be drilled on 9 inch centers and treated or they may be made accessible for thorough inspection by opening the foundation sufficient for visual examination across the back of the structure.
+NOTE 2: Solid (not dirt filled) porches and steps may must be drilled on 9 inch centers and treated with approved chemicals according to the label directions or they may be made accessible for thorough inspection by opening the foundation sufficient for visual examination across the back of the structure.
+If drilling and treating is performed and the maximum interval requirements are not specific, the intervals at which the operator drills to achieve adequate barriers shall be stated on the graph.
+In such cases, if the maximum intervals are not stated on the graph, the operator will be required to drill and treat the structures at a maximum of 12 inch intervals.
 When possible, removal of the sill or plate to expose the back of the structure is suggested.

-NOTE 3: If siding or other exterior wood touches the top of a dirt filled or ground slab structure.
-Slab structure must be drilled and treated, or tunneled, or the situation remedied by cutting strip from the bottom of the siding to create a space where termites must expose themselves getting to wood.
+NOTE 3: If siding or other exterior wood touches the top of a d Dirt filled or ground slab structures Slab structure must be drilled and treated with approved chemicals according to the label directions, or tunneled, or the situation remedied by cutting strip from the bottom of the siding to ereate a space where termites must expose themselves getting to wood.
+If drilling and treating is performed and the maximum interval requirements are not specific, the intervals at which the operator drills to achieve adequate barriers shall be stated on the graph.
+In such cases if the maximum intervals are not stated on the graph the operator will be required to drill and treat the structures at a maximum of 18 inch intervals.